adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo6-Spark-ML/README.md

 Pipeline API provides a high-level API built on top of DataFrames to organize your machine learning workflow.
 The Pipeline API is composed of a series of transformers and estimators.
 MLlib terminology:

-- Transformer
+- Transformer:
 Accepts a DataFrame as input, and returns a new DataFrame with one or more columns appended to it.
 Transformers do not learn any parameters from your data and simply apply rule-based transformations to either prepare data for model training or generate predictions using a trained MLlib model.
 They have a .transform() method.
-- Estimator
+- Estimator:
 Learns (or “fits”) parameters from your DataFrame via a .fit() method and returns a Model , which is a transformer.
-- Pipeline
+- Pipeline:
 Organizes a series of transformers and estimators into a single model.
 While pipelines themselves are estimators, the output of pipeline.fit() returns a Pipe lineModel , a transformer.